Ryan Tannehill Player Prop Bets for NFL Week 10 | Tennessee vs. New Orleans 11/14/2021

 Matchup vs. New Orleans

-- Tannehill threw for 272 passing yards one matchup against the Saints, 26.5 more yards his over/under in Sunday's game.
+- In one matchup against the Saints, Tannehill had 272 passing yards, 27.5 yards higher than his over/under for Sunday.

 - Tannehill threw multiple touchdown passes in that contest against the Saints.